-This form serves as written verification that (Student's Name) was deemed eligible for McKinney-Vento services while a student in the (School District) during the (Academic Year) and was classified as one of the following: Please check only one: Homeless child or youth (in the physical custody of parent or guardian) Unaccompanied Homeless child or youth (hot in the physical custody of parent or guardian) Please check all that apply: □ I certify that I am authorized to determine McKinney-Vento eligibility for the (school district). □ I certify that the aforementioned information is true and accurate to the best of my knowledge. □ I certify that the aforementioned student is considered an unaccompanied homeless youth and is eligible for independent status on the FAFSA. (only for Unaccompanied Homeless Youth) Harriston Linianska Drintad Nama Homeless Liaison's Printed Name: Date: Homeless Liaison's Signature: Homeless Liaison's Signature:
+pendent status for 17th 57t, it applicable.
+This form serves as written verification that (Student's Name) was deemed eligible for McKinney-Vento services while a student in the (School District) during the (Academic Vear) and was classified as one of the following: Please check only one : ☐ Homeless child or youth (in the physical custody of parent or guardian) ☐ Unaccompanied Homeless child or youth (not in the physical custody of parent or guardian) Please check all that apply: ☐ I certify that I am authorized to determine McKinney-Vento eligibility for the (school district). ☐ I certify that the aforementioned information is true and accurate to the best of my knowledge. ☐ I certify that the aforementioned student is considered an unaccompanied homeless youth and is eligible for independent status on the FAFSA. (only for Unaccompanied Homeless Youth) Homeless Liaison's Printed Name: Date: Homeless Liaison's Signature: Subtitle VII-B of the McKinney-Vento Homeless Assistance Act states the following: The term "homeless children and youths"- (A) means individuals who lack a fixed, regular, and adequate nighttime residence (within the meaning of section 103 (a)(1)); and (B) includes- (i) children and youths who are sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; are living in motels, hotels, trailer parks, or camping grounds due to the lack of alternative adequate accommodations; are living in emergency or transitional shelters; or are abandoned in hospitals; (ii) children and youths who have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings (within the meaning of section 103 (a)(2)(C); (iii) children and youths who are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings;